 One of the more common errors for bookkeepers is creating too many accounts for the books.
-I’m a big believer in simplicity.
-When an owner reads his financial statements they tend to want the information in summation (collapsed) format.
-They would prefer one line of information as illustrated above with the facilities than fine lines of more detail.
+Simplicity is far superior.
+When an owner reads his/her financial statements they tend to want the information in summation (collapsed) format.
+They would prefer one line of information as illustrated above with the facilities than five lines of more detail.
 The same goes for cash.

-The parent-child organization condenses the presentation opportunity for management but allows for expanded mode for accountants and analysts.
-In addition when management makes inquiries about the total, the expanded mode assists them in understanding the financial report.
+The parent-child organization condenses the presentation as desired by management but allows for expanded mode for accountants and analysts.
+In addition, when management makes inquiries about the total, the expanded mode assists them in understanding the financial results.

 - Cash – often several accounts

 - Escrow – usually cash accounts held in different bank accounts

 - Inventory – raw resources, assemblies, retail floor, held for future sale (seasonal)